jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 4. **Potential Bias**: These actions collectively suggest a possibly predetermined outcome for the investigation, rather than an objective fact-finding process.
 5. **Stakeholder Trust**: The combination of poor communication, inconsistent decision-making, and questionable integrity likely eroded trust among FFE families, staff, and the broader school community.

+!!! abstract "Summary"
 	This series of events paints a picture of an administration struggling with transparency, consistency, and integrity in handling the FFE investigation.
 It raises significant questions about the fairness of the process and the motivations behind the administration's actions.

 ## Principal Meg Simon's Critique of Manley's Communication Under Duress
 On January 22, an email from Findlay High School Principal Meg Simon revealed a critical assessment of Kevin Manley's communication style during a period of heightened scrutiny.
 This incident provides insight into the pressures Manley faced and the administration's expectations during the FFE investigation.